My Blog Page

 Nor did I, until finding an article after typing in a question that I thought would go unanswered.
 The question was:

-Why do I have moments that I remember dreaming about weeks or months ago?
+What does it mean to have a moment that I remember dreaming about weeks or months ago?
 It's not saying-

 "I did this before"......it's......
 "I know when I dreamt this before."

 One of several Deja Reve incidents hit me as I drove south towards Mt.
-Shasta on my way through California.
+Shasta on my way into Northern California.
+I later learned from several sources that Mt.
+Shasta is considered one of the Spiritual "Navels of the World".
+Learn what scientists are discovering about Deja Reve!

 SO HERE 7.16.20